At the end of this lesson-

 Query: A query is a request for data or information from a database table or combination of tables.

 - 4.Action Query

 Select Query: Select query is used to retrieve data from a table by selecting fields.
-It is the most used SQL query.
+It is the mostly used SQL query.

 Parameter Query: A parameter query is one of the simplest and most useful queries that is done by taking input as a parameter from a dialog box, which is then used by the query in an expression or criteria.
 It is used when you want to create a query that you can use many times, but with a different value each time.

 Crosstab Query: A crosstab query summarizes the data from one or more fields that are separated into groups based on one or more fields.
 Crosstab query is a type of select query.
 This query calculates a sum, average, or other aggregate function, and then groups the results.